AdobeDocs/workfront.en/help/scenario-planner/plans-overview.md

 description: This is available only in the new Adobe Workfront experience and requires an additional license.
 For information about the Workfront Scenario Planner, see The Adobe Workfront Scenario Planner overview.
 ---

-# Plans overview in the `Adobe Workfront Scenario Planner`
+# Plans overview in the Adobe Workfront Scenario Planner

-This is available only in `the new Adobe Workfront experience` and requires an additional license.
-For information about the `Workfront Scenario Planner`, see [The Adobe Workfront Scenario Planner overview](../scenario-planner/scenario-planner-overview.md).
+This is available only in the new Adobe Workfront experience and requires an additional license.
+For information about the Workfront Scenario Planner, see [The Adobe Workfront Scenario Planner overview](../scenario-planner/scenario-planner-overview.md).

 ##

-As a business manager, you can use the `Adobe Workfront Scenario Planner` to outline the strategy for your organization's near and long-term future by outlining its one-, three-, or five-year plans.
+As a business manager, you can use the Adobe Workfront Scenario Planner to outline the strategy for your organization's near and long-term future by outlining its one-, three-, or five-year plans.

 ## Access requirements

-To use the `Adobe Workfront Scenario Planner` you must have the following access:
+To use the Adobe Workfront Scenario Planner you must have the following access:

 <table cellspacing="0">
  <col>
  <col>
  <tbody>
   <tr>
-   <td role="rowheader"> <p><a href="https://www.workfront.com/plans" target="_blank"><span>Adobe Workfront</span> plan</a>*</p> </td>
+   <td role="rowheader"> <p><a href="https://www.workfront.com/plans" target="_blank">Adobe Workfront plan</a>*</p> </td>
-   <td><span>Business</span> or higher</td>
+   <td>Business or higher</td>
   </tr>
   <tr>
    <td role="rowheader"> <p>License type*</p> </td>
-   <td> <p><span>Review</span> or higher.
+   <td> <p>Review or higher.
 For more information, see <a href="../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md" class="MCXref xref">Adobe Workfront licenses overview</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td> <p>You must purchase an additional license for the <span>Adobe Workfront Scenario Planner</span> to access functionality described in this article.</p> <p>For information about obtaining the <span>Workfront Scenario Planner</span>, see <a href="../scenario-planner/access-needed-to-use-sp.md" class="MCXref xref">Access needed to use the Adobe Workfront Scenario Planner</a>. </p> </td>
+   <td> <p>You must purchase an additional license for the Adobe Workfront Scenario Planner to access functionality described in this article.</p> <p>For information about obtaining the Workfront Scenario Planner, see <a href="../scenario-planner/access-needed-to-use-sp.md" class="MCXref xref">Access needed to use the Adobe Workfront Scenario Planner</a>. </p> </td>
   </tr> Access level* View access or higher to the Scenario Planner Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see Create or modify custom access levels.
 Object permissions View permissions or higher for a plan For information on requesting additional access to a plan, see Request access to a plan in the Adobe Workfront Scenario Planner.
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Plans overview

-You can identify each high-level organizational outcome and add it as a plan to the `Workfront Scenario Planner`.
-A plan is the largest work item in the `Scenario Planner`.
+You can identify each high-level organizational outcome and add it as a plan to the Workfront Scenario Planner.
+A plan is the largest work item in the Scenario Planner.
 To make it easier to achieve the plan, you can divide it in several initiatives, to indicate what steps individual organizational units need to take towards its completion.
 You can then connect initiatives with real projects to indicate how real work factors into actually completing the plan.
 This article provides general information about plans.
 For information about initiatives, see [Initiatives overview in the Adobe Workfront Scenario Planner](../scenario-planner/initiatives-overview.md).

 You can define the labor and financial resources needed to complete the work identified on the plan.
 You can also view the labor and financial resources required by the initiatives in the plan in order for them to complete.